bluzelle/curium/NetworkUpgradeInstructions/NetworkUpgradeInstructions.md

-# Network Upgrade Instructions from `Bluzelle Soft MainNet` to `Bluzelle Final TestNet`
+# Network REHEARSAL Instructions from `Bluzelle Soft MainNet` to `Bluzelle Final TestNet`

-:warning: Please read carefully before you begin the upgrade.
+:warning: Please read carefully before you begin the rehearsal.
 Also note.
 It is NOT INTENDED that you replace your existing SOFT MAINNET NODE with a Bluzelle Final TestNet node.
 The intention here is to run an ADDITIONAL node as a REHEARSAL for the final mainnet launch.
 Please be sure to keep your existing soft mainnet node running.

-- [Network Upgrade Instructions from `Bluzelle Soft Mainnet` to `Bluzelle Final TestNet`]
+- [Network Rehearsal Instructions from `Bluzelle Soft Mainnet` to `Bluzelle Final TestNet`]
 - [Validators](#validators)
   - [1.
 Install the new binaries on your NEW Final TestNet validator and sentry machines]
   - [2.
 Migrate your validator's signing key]